AliMansoorzare/Android-MVP-Architecture/README.md

 # Android-MVP-Architecture
-Food ordering application with MVP architecture and completely with Kotlin.
+A food application with MVP architecture and completely with Kotlin.